Exercise 5: Equivalent units, cost per equivalent unit – weighted average method

 1. Missing figures (i.e., equivalent units of production):

-Units transferred to next department are considered 100% complete with respect to materials and conversion cost.
-The equivalent units in ending work in process inventory have been determined as follows:
+Units transferred to the next department are considered 100% complete with respect to materials and conversion costs.
+The equivalent units for ending work-in-process inventory have been determined as follows:

 Materials: 20,000 units × 50% = 10,000 units